monome/docs/crow/manual-update.md

 ### macOS

+#### 'unidentified developer' error {#error-macos-unidentified}

 If you get an error that your system will not open `osx_linux-update_firmware.command` because it is from an unidentified developer, right-click the file and select Open and you'll be able to manually allow the updater to run.
 If for some reason this doesn't work, please navigate to System Preferences > Security & Privacy and you'll see a message about `osx_linux-update_firmware.command` being blocked, with the option to Open Anyway.
 Click this button and the updater will run.

 If the updater asks you for a password in Terminal, simply enter the admin password you use to log into your Mac.
 It is not being stored or transmitted, it's just an authorization.

+#### 'operation not permitted' error {#error-macos-operation}

+The `.command` file is just a shortcut way to enter text into terminal without having to type it.
+If you see `dfu-util: Could not open file crow.bin for reading: Operation not permitted` when running `osx_linux-update_firmware.command`, you can manually run the commands directly through Terminal:

+- get crow prepped for a firmware update by [entering the bootloader](#enter-bootloader)
+- in a Terminal window, type `cd`, press <kbd>Spacebar</kbd>, and then drag the `crow.bin` folder onto Terminal, which will auto-fill the path
+- erase the `crow.bin` part of the path and press <kbd>⏎ Enter</kbd>
+- now copy/paste `sudo dfu-util -a 0 -s 0x08020000 -R -D crow.bin -d ,0483:df11` into Terminal and press <kbd>⏎ Enter</kbd>
+- enter your password to begin the flash process

 ### Windows